Personal Information

 Books and Games

 I like to read books whenever I get the chance (which is far too seldom these days!).
 I read a wide variety of things, with an emphasis on science fiction, nature, and the occasional military "thriller" type book.
-Yes, I'm a Wheel of Time saga (Robert Jordan) fan.
-James Herriot and Gerald Durrell, are two of my favourite authors.
+James Herriot and Gerald Durrell are two of my favourite authors.

 I also enjoy the GURPS role-playing game system.
 Many happy hours have been wasted playing.
 8-) Alas, none lately, nor for the foreseeable future either.
 Sigh.